19th Summer Olympics 1968. History of the Summer Olympics

 XIX OLYMPIC GAMES

-In 36 species included in Olympic program, it was found
+In 36 types included in Olympic program, was installed

 30 Olympic and 14 world records.

-In long jump competitions, almost unknown to anyone before the Olympics, American athlete Bob Beamon jumped 8.90 meters, exceeding the previous achievement by 55 centimeters at once.
-Soon, journalists will call this leap "leap into the 21st century."
+In the long jump competition, virtually unknown to anyone before the Olympics, American athlete Bob Beamon jumped 8.90 meters, exceeding his previous achievement by 55 centimeters.
+Soon journalists will call this jump a “leap into the 21st century.”
 Beamon was unanimously recognized as the main hero of the Olympic Games and at the same time became a legend.
-His record stood for 23 years and became one of the greatest events all modern Olympics.
+His record lasted 23 years and became one of greatest events all modern Olympics.

-This record in 1991 at the World Championships in Tokyo was broken by another outstanding American jumper Mike Powell, jumping 8 m.
-95 cm.
+This record was broken by another outstanding American jumper, Mike Powell, at the 1991 World Championships in Tokyo, jumping 8 m 95 cm.

-Unusual for many athletes, the climatic conditions of Mexico City as a whole did not negatively affect the performance of the Olympic Games, which were held with a fairly high sports performance: 76 Olympic records were set, 28 of which exceeded world records.
+The climatic conditions of Mexico City, unusual for many athletes, generally did not negatively affect the performance of the Olympic Games, which were held with fairly high sports performance: 76 Olympic records were set, 28 of which exceeded world ones.
 Only the results of some types of competitions were significantly affected by the climatic conditions of the middle mountains.
-In competitions requiring endurance, athletes who permanently lived in mid-mountain conditions close to Mexican ones had an advantage.
-At the same time, it was precisely such conditions that "helped" the athletes show high results in speed - power types competitions.
-It should be noted that the hosting of the Games in Mexico City stimulated Scientific research to prepare athletes for competitions in mid-mountain and high-mountain conditions.
-In the future, the training of athletes in the conditions of middle mountains (high mountains) became one of the critical factors that ensures the growth of achievements in a number of sports.
+In competitions requiring endurance, athletes who permanently lived in mid-mountain conditions similar to those in Mexico had an advantage.
+At the same time, it was precisely these conditions that “helped” the athletes to show high results in speed racing. power types competitions.
+It should be noted that holding the Games in Mexico City stimulated scientific research on preparing athletes for competitions in mid-mountain and high-altitude conditions.
+Subsequently, training athletes in mid-mountain (high-altitude) conditions became one of the most important factors, ensuring an increase in achievements in a number of sports.

-Politically, the Games attracted attention in protest against racism in the United States, undertaken by black athletes on the national team of this country.
-It was not accidental, but was part of a program planned during the Negro Convention in 1967.
+Politically, attention to the Games was drawn to the action in protest against racism in the United States, undertaken by black athletes of the national team of this country.
+It was not accidental, but was part of a program planned during the Black Convention in 1967.

 The most striking manifestation of this protest, which caused a wide resonance in the world, was the action taken by American athletes: the winner

-in the 200 m run by Tommy Smith and the bronze medalist at the same distance, John Carlos, the athletes came to the awards ceremony without shoes, in black socks to the knees and in one black glove.
+in the 200 m race by Tommie Smith and bronze medalist at the same distance by John Carlos.
+The athletes came to the award ceremony without shoes, wearing black knee-length socks and one black glove.

-When the US anthem was played and the national flag was hoisted, both athletes looked down with their gloved hands up.
-The US NOC after many hours of meeting "strongly condemned the act of the athletes and apologized to the IOC, the Organizing Committee and the people of Mexico
+As the US anthem played and the national flag was raised, both athletes looked down with their gloved hands in the air.
+The US NOC, after a multi-hour meeting, “strongly condemned the actions of the athletes and apologized to the IOC, the Organizing Committee and the people of Mexico

 TOTAL NUMBER OF MEDALS